 He was crossing King David Street, in Jerusalem, near the hip vicinity of Mamilla Mall.
 I noticed his distinctly Native American features and limber stride even before I saw the long hair dangling down his back, swinging behind him like a pendulum as he disappeared into a sweaty throng of pedestrians.

 His head was high.
 There was a bounce in his step.
 No slumped shoulders and shuffling feet.
-No empty whisky bottle.
+No empty bottle.
 No shame.
 No defeat.
 No Johnny Cash singing honky tonk…

 Jerusalem is a crazy place.
 It isn’t Disney Land, it isn’t Paris, but it really is like the naval of the world.
 Here you might find a Baptist church led by an Assemblies of God pastor meeting on Saturday instead of Sunday, and the world seems to shrink when you are here, surrounded by Jews, Arabs, Armenians, Druze, African refugees, foreign dignitaries, and tourists speaking every language under the sun…